 Curricular suitability can be a positive consideration but is not a requirement for inclusion.

-The nomination period runs from the end of Midwinter to December 1.
+The nomination period runs from January 1 to December 1.

-The Chair will accept nominations throughout the year, including those from the field.
-A nomination form will be available on the YALSA website.
-Committee members may nominate an unlimited number of titles.
-Committee members may recommend to the chair that a particular production company be contacted specifically for review copies of a title that deserves committee attention.
+The Team Lead will accept nominations throughout the year, as well as suggestions from the field.
+A suggestion form is available on the YALSA website.
+Team members may nominate an unlimited number of titles.
+Team members may recommend to the Team Lead that a particular production company be contacted specifically for review copies of a title that deserves team attention.
 Neither publishers nor authors may nominate their own titles.
-The Chair will regularly disseminate a list of nominated titles to committee members.
-Each nomination must have been heard by at least one committee member in its entirety.
+The Team Lead will regularly disseminate a list of nominated titles to group members.
+Each nomination must have been heard by at least one group member in its entirety.

 A simple majority vote will determine the winners.

-The final list, with annotations written by the committee, will be due in the YALSA Office before the end of the Midwinter Meeting.
-The list will be made available on the YALSA Web site.
+The final list, with annotations written by the team, will be complete by Dec.
+31. The list will be made available on The Hub and in the Teen Book Finder Database.

-At the discretion of the Chair, straw votes may be conducted periodically.
+At the discretion of the Team Lead, straw votes may be conducted periodically.
 The sole purpose of such voting is to guide discussion by revealing levels of support for individual titles.

 Amazing Audiobooks List